leolion3/University_Stuff/WLAN/README.md

 - Double click the file to install the wifi profile.
 	- It will prompt you for your username and password, enter the full email address as the username and your WiFi password (NOT your university password!).
 - If prompted for setting up the anonymity setting, set the anonymous username to `eduroam@uni-bremen.de`
-- If prompted for the authentication server, enter `wlan.radius.uni-bremen.de`
+- If prompted for the authentication server, enter `radius.wlan.uni-bremen.de`
 - Connect to the eduroam WiFi network.

 <a href="#uni-wifi-setup">Back to top</a>